 Betsy L. Ruff

-Senior Legal Skills Professor
+Master Legal Skills Professor

 B.A., University of Florida (with honors)

 Legal Research & Writing and Appellate Advocacy

-- Private Practice: Holland & Knight (Tampa, 1980-86)
+- Private Practice: Holland & Knight, 1980-1986

-- As continuation of LAW 5792, a factual situation is presented to the student by means of a hypothetical appellate record.
+- As a continuation of LAW 5792, a factual situation is presented to the student by means of a hypothetical appellate record.
 The record is the basis for the preparation of an appellate brief and oral arguments.